-In count density models, there was a statistically significant negative effect of the flow regime on the rate of population growth for Burbot (-33%), Northern Pikeminnow (-46%), and Rainbow Trout (-29%).
-However, these species had large increases in density between 2001 and 2008 (i.e., before the flow regime change), which makes it difficult to relate changes to the flow regime.
-In contrast, densities of sucker species increased three-fold (from 14 to 42 fish/km) in the first five years after the flow regime change (2011 to 2015), but decreased in 2016 to 2019 (5-14 fish/km).
-Therefore, it is unclear whether the flow regime was a contributing factor to these changes.
+There were changes in the abundance of adults of some fish species that corresponded with the change in flow regime.
+Population growth rates were lower after the flow regime change than before it for Burbot (-33%), Northern Pikeminnow (-46%), and Rainbow Trout (-29%).
+In contrast, the estimated density of sucker species increased three-fold (from 14 to 42 fish/km) in the first five years after the flow regime change (2011 to 2015) but decreased in 2016 to 2019 (5-14 fish/km).
+There was no change in the abundance of Bull Trout or Mountain Whitefish that corresponded with the change in flow regime.